 Skin Cancer and Alcohol

-While heavy drinking is a risk factor for cancers that affect your mouth and digestive system, you may not know that your alcohol intake can also influence your risk of skin cancer.
-This is the case for both malignant melanoma and non-melanoma skin cancers, with research showing that drinking more than 7 alcoholic beverages each week makes either form of skin cancer significantly more likely, as does a higher alcohol intake over your lifetime(11).
-For someone who exceeds recommended guidelines alcoholic skin cancer may occur more frequently due to taking greater risks in the sun, having dry skin that is more susceptible to damage or a low intake of dietary antioxidants that otherwise protect the DNA in skin cells from UV rays.
+While excessive alcohol consumption is a risk factor for cancers that affect your mouth and digestive system, heavy drinking can also increase your risk for skin cancer.
+This is the case for both malignant melanoma and non-melanoma skin cancers, with research showing that drinking more than seven alcoholic beverages each week makes either form of skin cancer significantly more likely, as does a higher alcohol intake over your lifetime.
+For someone who exceeds recommended guidelines, skin cancer may occur more frequently due to taking greater risks in the sun, having dry skin that’s more susceptible to damage, or having a low intake of dietary antioxidants that otherwise protect the DNA in skin cells from UV rays.

 Apart from skin infections and a higher risk of skin cancer, other physical signs of alcoholism include yellowing of the skin.
 Developing a yellow skin tone can be a sign of jaundice, indicating that heavy alcohol use has damaged your liver.